xeluxee/competitest.nvim/README.md

 ## Features
 - Multiple languages supported: it works out of the box with C, C++, Rust, Java and Python, but other languages can be [configured](#customize-compile-and-run-commands)
 - Flexible.
-No fixed folder structure or strict file-naming rules.
-You can choose where to put the source code file, the testcases, where to execute your programs and much more
+No strict file-naming rules, optional fixed folder structure.
+You can choose where to put the source code file, the testcases, the received problems and contests, where to execute your programs and much more
 - Configurable (see [Configuration](#configuration)).
 You can even configure [every folder individually](#local-configuration)
 - Testcases can be stored in a single file or in multiple text files, see [usage notes](#usage-notes)
 - [Add](#add-or-edit-a-testcase) testcases with `:CompetiTestAdd`